corentinnys/markdown-challenge/README.md

 TL;DR (even smaller header, under funny story)

 Summarise your funny story in one short sentence.

-!
-IMPORTANT -> At the bottom of the page there should be a next and previous link, this should link to the page of the previous student (alphabetically) and the next one.
-Organise yourself so it is easy to know who you should link to.

 The links should have the following structure: